thebravoman/software_engineering2018/20181109-node-server/homework/README.md

     body:
     3

-Another example of a PUT request and response:
+Another example of a OST request and response:
 request:
     body:
     {